mobile marketing strategy

 What is mobile marketing

-Mobile marketing refers to a marketing approach focusing primarily on drawing sales from mobile device users.
-It can also be viewed as a way in which the technology concentrates the personalized promotion of goods and services to users who are constantly connected to the internet.
+Mobile marketing is an approach that focuses primarily on drawing sales from mobile device users.
+It can also be viewed as a way in which technology concentrates the personalized promotion of goods and services to users constantly connected to the Internet.

 Mobile marketing took a turn in 2007 when Apple launched the iPhone in the US and UK.
-Since then, smartphone technologies have developed even further, and a wide range of mobile apps have emerged.
+Since then, smartphone technologies have developed even further, and many mobile apps have emerged.

-Since then, web developers have started to structure their designs by considering the most used screen sizes.
+Since then, web developers have started structuring their designs by considering the most used screen sizes.
 And the paradigm changes also influenced how the new software interfaces were thought out.

-Considering the mobile marketing focus points, it didn’t become unusual for computer programs and cloud-based software to offer a lightweight mobile application that allows users to access the same functionality from the desktop interface directly on their mobile devices.
+Considering the mobile marketing focus points, it didn’t become unusual for computer programs and cloud-based software to offer lightweight mobile applications that allow users to access the same functionality from the desktop interface directly on their mobile devices.

 What does mobile advertising consist of

-Even though internet ads were initially designed for desktops, the continuously growing internet usage through mobile devices forced the digital advertising industry to adapt.
+Even though Internet ads were initially designed for desktops, the growing Internet usage through mobile devices forced the digital advertising industry to adapt.

-Mobile advertising is one of the mobile marketing tools that refers to delivering ads to the audience that uses those products.
+Mobile advertising is a mobile marketing tool that delivers ads to the audience that uses those products.
 In more detail, mobile advertising is a part of mobile marketing that implies the delivery of commercial messages directly to the target audience’s phone in the form of text, image, or video through SMS/MMS, notifications, social media, search engines, or mobile apps.

 Now, mobile advertising is mainly based on several technologies and types of data, such as: